NAPLAN: Development

 The development of the NAP tests began in 1999 when the Australian ministers of education worked together to produce the Adelaide declaration on national goals for schooling in the 21st century which sought to make all young Australian successful learners, confident and creative individuals and active and informed citizens.

 ACARA claims in their MySchool fact sheet that "processes have been put in place to ensure that NAPLAN is a valid and reliable measurement of students' literacy and numeracy ability".
 It further goes on to state that "NAPLAN has a number of purposes including reporting national and jurisdictional achievements in literacy and numeracy as well as providing accurate and reliable measures of student and school performance.
 These purposes are carefully considered during the NAPLAN development process".

 The development of the test includes input from indigenous experts from around the country to ensure the tests are designed to be inclusive of all students.
 Intense community pressure on school performance has led to the growth of a test preparation industry.

-Each test contains between 30 and 40 questions.
-Most students complete the tests by using a pencil and paper.
+Each test, which are now done online using a program called the NAP Locked Down Browser, contains between 30 and 40 questions.
+Historically, most students completed the tests by using a pencil and paper.
 In Victoria, Pearson Australia has been responsible for collecting NAPLAN data and marking some tests.
-In Queensland the printing and distribution of tests, data collection and some marking is undertaken by Fuji Xerox Document Management Solutions which also processes tests from South Australia.
+In Queensland the printing and distribution of tests, data collection and some marking was undertaken by Fuji Xerox Document Management Solutions which also processes tests from South Australia.

 In 2016, some schools trialled online testing.
 In 2018 around 200,000 students sat online versions of the tests.
 It had been claimed that results from both styles of test would be able to be accurately compared, but doubts about that claim led to a delay in the release of preliminary results on the scheduled date of 8 August.
 Concern was expressed about delays in announcing results reducing their usefulness.